First Sudanese Civil War: The north

-The South
+The south

-Contrarily, the Southern populace viewed the emergence of the civil war to be an inevitability.
-Following the emancipation of the region of Sudan, the Southern elites were powerless within the realms of politics and the established government.
-The Southern politicians were incapable of addressing the injustice against their populace because of the minimal influence and support they had within the government in Khartoum.
+The southern populace considered the emergence of the civil war to have been an inevitability.
+Following the independence of Sudan, the southern elite were virtually powerless within the newly established government.
+Southern politicians were incapable of addressing the injustice against their populace because of the minimal influence and support they had within the government in Khartoum.
 They were not only subjected to severe animosity as an ethnic minority but also as a religious minority within the state.
-Since the establishment of British colonial rule, the Southern Sudanese were introduced and integrated to the principles of Western thought.
-Although there were no notable advancements such as political equality and industrialization within their region, they interpreted the concepts from Christianity and the Western ideals by merging them into their own culture.
-Therefore, in addition to their limited representation in politics, the coercion by the Northern government and the cultural restriction in achieving progress were critical factors towards to onslaught of the war.
+Since the establishment of British colonial rule, the southern Sudanese were introduced to Western ideas.
+Although there were no notable advancements in political equality and industrialization within the region, they interpreted concepts from Christianity and Western ideals and adopted them into their own culture.
+Therefore, in addition to their limited representation in politics, the coercion by the northern government and the cultural restriction in achieving progress were critical factors towards the start of the war.

 Course of the war

 Uprising

-On 18 August 1955, members of the No. 2 Company, Equatoria Corps, of the British-administered Sudan Defence Force mutinied in Torit, and in the following days in Juba, Yei, and Maridi.
-The immediate causes of the mutiny were a trial of a southern member of the national assembly and an allegedly false telegram urging northern administrators in the South to oppress Southerners.
+On 18 August 1955, members of the No. 2 Company, Equatoria Corps, of the British-administered Sudan Defence Force (SDF) mutinied in Torit, and in the following days in Juba, Yei, and Maridi.
+The immediate causes of the mutiny were a trial of a southern member of the national assembly and an allegedly false telegram urging northern administrators in the south to oppress southerners.
 The mutinies were suppressed with the dispatch of numerous troops from the north, though survivors fled the towns and began an uncoordinated insurgency in rural areas.
-Poorly armed and unorganized, they were little threat to the outgoing colonial power or the newly formed Sudanese government.
-O'Ballance, writing in 1977, says that the 'period from 1955 to 1963 was simply one of guerilla survival, scarcely removed from banditry, and that it was successful due to a score or so of former southern army officers and warrant officers, and a small number of non-commissioned officers.'
+Poorly armed and unorganized, they were little threat to the outgoing colonial power and the newly formed Sudanese government.
+O'Ballance, writing in 1977, says that the 'period from 1955 to 1963 was simply one of guerilla survival, scarcely removed from banditry, and that it was successful due to a score or so of former southern SDF officers and warrant officers, and a small number of non-commissioned officers.'